fastapi/fastapi/docs/en/docs/python-types.md

 === "Python 3.9 and above"

-    You can use the same builtin types as generics (with square brakets and types inside):
+    You can use the same builtin types as generics (with square brackets and types inside):

     * `list`
     * `tuple`